Tough Mudder: History

 In April 2016, Tough Mudder announced a partnership with international sports management company IMG to bring its events to Asia and the Middle East, beginning with China and United Arab Emirates in 2016.
 Tough Mudder also announced a partnership with media and technology investment firm Seroja Partners to host an event in Bali, Indonesia in October 2016.

-On October 1, 2016 in Jimbaran Hijau, Bali, Indonesia, Tough Mudder held its first event in Asia, drawing 1500 competitors from more than 37 countries including Indonesia, Singapore, and Australia.
+On October 1, 2016, in Jimbaran Hijau, Bali, Indonesia, Tough Mudder held its first event in Asia, drawing 1500 competitors from more than 37 countries including Indonesia, Singapore, and Australia.
 On December 9–10, 2016, up to 5,000 participated in Tough Mudder's first event in the Middle East that took place at the Hamdan Sports Complex.
 Tough Mudder CEO Will Dean revealed that the company would seek to launch a chain of fitness boutiques in the United States in 2017 to expand the brand beyond Obstacle Course Racing events.

 In March 2017, Tough Mudder announced it was continuing its international expansion to New Zealand with Sports Media and Entertainment 360 (SME360) as the official licensee of Tough Mudder events in that country.
 The first event will held on November 4–5, 2017 at Hampton Downs Motorsport Park.
 Tough Mudder expanded its 2016 partnership deal with IMG to include Australia for 2017 and 2018 seasons, adding to events already slated in China, Japan, South Korea, Singapore, and United Arab Emirates.

-In December 2019, Joe Desena of Spartan Race stated he had options on Canadian and German Tough Mudder events via an interview on Obstacle Racing Media.
-Joe also indicated Spartan was trying to acquire the entire Tough Mudder brand.
-Tough Mudder shut down all online registration in December 2019, and co-founder Will Dean stated it was because of a dispute with its online registration partner Active (debts, lawsuit).
-Obstacle Racing Media posted on December 31, 2019 that Tough Mudder Canada filed for bankruptcy.
+In December 2019, Joe De Sena of Spartan Race stated he had options on Canadian and German Tough Mudder events via an interview on Obstacle Racing Media.
+He also indicated Spartan was trying to acquire the entire Tough Mudder brand.
+Tough Mudder shut down all online registration in December 2019, and owing to a dispute with its online registration partner Active.
+Obstacle Racing Media posted on December 31, 2019, that Tough Mudder Canada filed for bankruptcy.